-Transitional election.
-If the transitional election was made under section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.
+- Property placed in service after 1998 that is depreciated for the regular tax using the 200% declining balance method (generally 3-, 5-, 7-, or 10-year property under the modified accelerated cost recovery system (MACRS)) and - Tangible property placed in service after 1986 and before 1999.
+(If the transitional election was made under section 203(a)(1)(B) of the Tax Reform Act of 1986, this rule applies to property placed in service after July 31, 1986.)

-What Depreciation Is NOT Refigured for the AMT?
+What Depreciation Is Not Refigured for the AMT?

-Depreciation is not refigured for the AMT for:
+Do not refigure depreciation for the AMT for:

-• Property for which you elected to use the alternative depreciation system (ADS) for the regular tax.

-• Any part of the cost of any property for which you made the election under section 179 to treat the cost of the property as a deductible expense.
-The reduction to the depreciable basis of section 179 property by the amount of the section 179 expense deduction is the same for the regular tax and the AMT.

-• Motion picture films, videotapes, or sound recordings.

-• Property depreciated under the unit of production method or any other method not expressed in a term of years.
+- Property for which you elected to use the alternative depreciation system (ADS) of section 168(g) for the regular tax. - Property placed in service after 1998 that is depreciated for the regular tax using the 150% declining balance method or the straight line method, including section 1250 property (generally residential rental and nonresidential real property). - Any part of the cost of any property for which you made the election under section 179 to treat the cost of the property as a deductible expense.
+The reduction to the depreciable basis of section 179 property by the amount of the section 179 expense deduction is the same for the regular tax and the AMT. - Motion picture films, videotapes, or sound recordings. - Property depreciated under the unit-of-production method or any other method not expressed in a term of years. - Qualified Indian reservation property.